 Jim Haas is the Vice President and Director of the Ethnographic Art Department at Bonhams in San Francisco.
-Since his start at the company in 1984, he has taken on such duties as appraising, cataloguing and preparing sales of a wide range of indigenous material culture, though today he exclusively handles Native American art and artifacts.
+Since his start at the company in 1984, he has taken on such duties as appraising, cataloging and preparing sales of a wide range of indigenous material culture, though today he exclusively handles Native American art and artifacts.

 Under his direction, the Ethnographic Art Department has sold more than $50 million in Native American, pre-Columbian, Spanish colonial and tribal art in semiannual auctions.

-Haas received both a BA and MA in Communication Arts from the University of Wisconsin at Madison, where he hosted a world music radio programme for several years.
+Haas received both a BA and MA in Communication Arts from the University of Wisconsin at Madison, where he hosted a world music radio program for several years.
 He also enrolled in Arab and Islamic studies at the American University, while in Cairo.